FusionAuth/fusionauth-site/site/_posts/2020-10-15-hotspot-authentication-with-fusionauth.md

 The authentication is handled by FusionAuth (what else?), while the network access is performed by a Python script.

-In this tutorial we will see how to:
+In this tutorial we will:

 - Prepare the test environment
 - Install and configure the Linux components we need